z-mousavi/ContourGraphCut/README.md

 * Download Berkeley Contour Detection and Image Segmentation Resources from https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/BSR/BSR_full.tgz and build it.
 It contains the BSDS500 dataset and also evaluation codes.
 ### Test
 * The function edge2contour gets the soft edge-map and the parameters and returns the binary contour-map.
 * Run the Gradient_Magnitude_test.m, mPb_test.m and SCG_test.m to see the result of applying our framework on three methods including: Gradient Magnitude, mPb and SCG.
+The parameters are trained for these three methods.
+If you require to employ our framework on your soft method, you should train the parameters anew.